antimatter15/alpaca.cpp/README.md

 cmake --build . --config Release
 ```

-- Download the weights via any of the links in "Get started" above, and save the file as `ggml-alpaca-7b-q4.bin` in the main Alpaca directory.
+- Download the weights via any of the links in "Quick start" above, and save the file as `ggml-alpaca-7b-q4.bin` in the main Alpaca directory.
 - In the terminal window, run this command:
 ```ps1
 .\Release\chat.exe